 The graph and table below set forth information comparing the yearly cumulative total return on the Company's Common Stock over the past five years with the yearly cumulative total return on (i) stocks included in The Nasdaq Stock Market (US Companies) Index, and (ii) a group of peer companies ("Peer Group").
-The Peer Group consists of Boston Acoustics, Inc., Digital Video Systems, Inc., and Phoenix Gold International, Inc. The Peer Group used last year also included Sensory Science Corporation, which is not included in this year's Peer Group as a result of its acquisition by another company.
-For purposes of the graph and table, it is assumed that on June 30, 1997, \$100 was invested in the stock of each of (i) the Company, (ii) the companies on The Nasdaq Stock Market (US Companies) Index, and (iii) the companies in the Peer Group (the cumulative return for the investment in the stock of companies in the Peer Group is weighted according to the relative market capitalization of each company as adjusted at the end of each fiscal year shown on the table).
+The Peer Group consists of Boston Acoustics, Inc., Digital Video Systems, Inc., and Phoenix Gold International, Inc., companies which the Company believes are similar in terms of market capitalization and business lines.
+The Peer Group used last year also included Sensory Science Corporation, which is not included in this year's Peer Group as a result of its acquisition by another company.
+For purposes of the graph and table, it is assumed that on July 1, 1998, \$100 was invested in the stock of each of (i) the Company, (ii) the companies on The Nasdaq Stock Market (US Companies) Index, and (iii) the companies in the Peer Group (the return for the investment in the stock of each company in the Peer Group is weighted according to the stock market capitalization of each company as adjusted at the beginning of each fiscal year indicated on the table).
 The graph and table also assume that all dividends paid were reinvested in the stock of the issuing companies.
 THE STOCK PRICE PERFORMANCE INFORMATION SHOWN IN THE GRAPH AND TABLE BELOW SHOULD NOT BE CONSIDERED INDICATIVE OF FUTURE PERFORMANCE.